RGT Cycling was acquired by Wahoo Fitness and rebranded to Wahoo RGT on the 26th of April, 2022.

 If you like virtual racing, you will have to keep an eye on your positioning and ride more strategically.
 For example, ride in the front before you hit a climb, etc.

-Controlling the app using your smartphone also brings a few advantages (you can chat with friends, browse on the internet, or read while training), but also one disadvantage.
+Controlling the app using your smartphone also brings a few advantages (you can chat with friends, browse the internet, or read while training), but also one disadvantage.

 I like the realisticness of the camera angles.
 You can switch between: